Electronic Control Advances in Refrigeration and Air Conditioning Units

 Fan Speed: Usually the fan speed can be changed to Low, Medium, High or Auto.
 The Auto mode has a built-in intelligence that determines the speed of the fan depending on the room temperature and set temperature.
 Higher speed is used if the difference between these two temperatures is high and lower

 Timers: Most unit will also have timers that you can use to ON or OFF the unit based on the clock of the remote control.
-Some simpler units do not have clocks – but has delay timers that allow you to set the number of hours elapsed before the unit is turn ON
+Some simpler units do not have clocks – but has delay timers that allow you to set the number of hours elapsed before the unit is turn ON or OFF.

 Auto Random Restart: The auto random restart is a feature that will retain the settings of the controls in the event of a power failure.
 Once power is restored, the air conditioner will restart to its last settings with the compressor being powered up randomly.
 This is a good feature to look out for – before you purchase the unit.